Post Emergent Herbicide Spraying for Sunflowers

 - Plants with the Express® trait can be sprayed from V2 to pre-bud (safe bet to have it on by V10)

 - The Clearfield® train can be sprayed from V2-V8 with the Beyond herbicide at 4 oz per acre.
-If you have Nuseed’s Clearfield Plus hybrid, N4H470 CL Plus, you can tank-mix in a Methylated seed oil instead of non-ionic surfactant for a better weed kill.
+If you have Nuseed’s Clearfield Plus hybrid, N4H470 CLP, you can tank-mix in a methylated seed oil instead of non-ionic surfactant for a better weed kill.

 - Zidua® is also labeled post-emerge, V2-V8, for residual control (needs to rain to activate)